Tipping in Morocco: How Much & Who to Tip

 NOTE: We always suggest tipping your hotel maids as the majority are females.
 Morocco is a very male-dominated society with many women lacking access to education and decent job opportunities.
 Hotel maids are very hard-working and deserving of a tip just as much as your luggage porter or restaurant waiter.

-On our tours, the tour leader may suggest a tipping kitty at the beginning of your tour to cover tips for luggage porters, cleaning staff, waiters at restaurants for included meals, etc. This is also for buying water for the group as well as a few surprises not on the itinerary along the way.
+On our Morocco trips, the trip leader may suggest a tipping kitty at the beginning of your tour to cover tips for luggage porters, cleaning staff, waiters at restaurants for included meals, etc. This is also for buying water for the group, as well as a few surprises not on the itinerary along the way.
 Your tour leader will usually ask for around $50 – 60 USD per person to contribute to the kitty.

-One reason for this kitty is that making small change can be difficult and many travelers choose not to tip because they don’t have small bills.
-Another reason is that the service and hospitality industry workers in Morocco are poorly compensated compared to the West and tips help them earn a decent living.
+One reason for this tipping kitty is that making small change can be difficult, and many travelers choose not to tip because they don’t have small bills.

 How much should I tip in Morocco?